Updated: Jul 4

 The initial inspiration for the show was a book called 'The Killer Angels,' about Confederate soldiers after the Civil War and the struggles along the frontier, trying to rebuild their lives after having lost.
 My ancestors fought for the Confederacy during the Civil War, so we were the descendants of a losing side.

 I remember visiting Gettysburg as a boy.
 My dad took us on a big walk to visit Robert E. Lee's statue.
 It was such a reverent moment at the time, visiting the battlefield where the Confederate Army was broken.
 We were taught to revere and love the United States.
 But also, there was this romanticism for a country that we never knew, the Confederate States of America.

 Because people look for a story to define who they are.
 We inserted ourselves into that identity, as descendants of the Confederacy onto the grander narrative of who we were as Americans.
 Outside of my family, some people used that identity as an escape from who they were, but they brought a racial element to it.

-In grade school, my friends truck driver father thought the Klu Klux Klan was cool, and encouraged us to say things that ten year olds shouldn't.
+In grade school, my friends truck driver father thought the Kul Klux Klan was cool and encouraged us to say things that a ten-year old boy shouldn't.
 My parents thought the Klan was a place where unsuccessful people go, because they have a lot of problems elsewhere.
 That element of being a Son of the South was there for some, for many.
 But our family didn't take it to that extreme because we were taught that slavery was a great evil.
 But we wanted to be proud of where we came from.
-So there was a lot of divorcing the slavery aspect from our ancestors.
+So, there was a lot of divorcing the slavery aspect from our ancestors.